Malta Escarpment

-The Malta Escarpment is a prominent undersea geological feature of the Mediterranean Sea that runs southwards from the eastern coasts from Sicily and the Malta towards the Medina Seamounts near the African coast and divides the Mediterranean Sea naturally into western and eastern regions.
+The Malta Escarpment is a prominent undersea geological feature of the Mediterranean Sea that runs southwards from the eastern coasts from Sicily and Malta towards the Medina Seamounts near the African coast and divides the Mediterranean Sea naturally into western and eastern regions.
 It is also known as the Sicily-Malta Escarpment.

-The 290 km long escarpment can reach heights of 3.5 km and has a gradient of 45°, making it one of the largest and steepest seafloor features.
+The 290 km (180.198mi) long escarpment can reach heights of 3.5 km (2.17mi) and has a gradient of 45°, making it one of the largest and steepest seafloor features.

 The submarine cliff comprises a sequence of carbonate and volcanic rock outcrops marking the eastern end of the Malta/Hyblean Plateau, which is part of the continental shelf, known as the Pelagian Platform.
-The University of Malta, UK National Oceanography Centre, New Zealand National Institute of Water and Atmospheric Research, University College Dublin and Italy's Istituto Nazionale di Oceanografia e Geofisica researched extensively the escarpment between 2012 and 2018.
+The University of Malta, UK National Oceanography Center, New Zealand National Institute of Water and Atmospheric Research, University College Dublin and Italy's Istituto Nazionale di Oceanografia e Geofisica researched extensively the escarpment between 2012 and 2018.

 Diverging viewpoints exist regarding the stability of the eastern flank of the Mount Etna volcano, which extends underwater at the edge of the escarpment.
 The escarpment is also the source of the volcano's lava.